Machine-Learning to Trust: Conclusion

 Since $k$ is selected to minimize $(A_{k}q_{k})^{2}$, it is clear that the solution to the parenthetical max-min problem $\max_{q} \min_{k}(A_{k}q_{k})^{2}$ equalizes $A_{k}q_{k}$ across all $k$, such that

 and the max-min value is

 In the procedure's second step, choose $p$ to maximize this value.
 This is equivalent to choosing $p$ to minimize

-This expression is strictly convex.
+I will now derive a (non-tight) lower bound for the minimum of (\ref {intermediate objective}).
+Note that (\ref{intermediate objective}) is strictly convex.
 It is also symmetric between $p_{1}$ and $p_{K}$, as well as across all interior components $p_{2},...,p_{K-1}$.
-Therefore, the expression's unique minimizer has full support and satisfies $ p_{1}=p_{K}$.
-Construct an alternative probability vector $p^{\ast }=(p_{1},...,p_{K-1})$ defined as follows:
+Therefore, the expression's unique minimizer has full support and satisfies $p_{1}=p_{K}$.